-Table 8.2.4.3.b - Degree of flood
+Table Error!
+No text of specified style in document..b - Degree of flood

 Criteria Low Medium High Extreme Wading ability If necessary children and the elderly could wade.
 (Generally, safe wading velocity depth product is less than 0.25) Fit adults can wade.
 (Generally, safe wading velocity depth product is less than 0.4) Fit adults would have difficulty wading.
 (Generally, safe wading velocity depth product is less than 0.6) Wading is not an option.
-Evacuation distances < 200 metres 200-400 metres 400-600 metres 600 metres Maximum flood depths < 0.3 metre < 0.6 metre < 1.2 metres 1.2 metres Maximum flood velocity < 0.4 metres per second < 0.8 metres per second < 1.5 metres per second 1.5 metres per second Typical means of egress Sedan Sedan early, but 4WD or trucks later 4WD or trucks only in early stages, boats or helicopters Large trucks, boats or helicopters Timing Note: This category cannot be implemented until evacuation times have been established in the Counter Disaster Plan (Flooding) Ample flood forecasting.
-Warning and evacuation routes remain passable for twice as long as evacuation time.
-Evacuation routes remain trafficable for 1.5 times as long as the evacuation.
-Evacuation routes remain trafficable for only up to minimum evacuation time.
-There is insufficient evacuation time.
+Evacuation distances < 200 metres 200-400 metres 400-600 metres 600 metres Maximum flood depths < 0.3 metre < 0.6 metre < 1.2 metres 1.2 metres Maximum flood velocity < 0.4 metres per second < 0.8 metres per second < 1.5 metres per second 1.5 metres per second Typical means of egress Sedan Sedan early, but 4WD or trucks later 4WD or trucks only in early stages, boats or helicopters Large trucks, boats or helicopters

+Timing Ample flood forecasting.
+Warning Evacuation routes remain trafficable Evacuation routes remain trafficable There is insufficient evacuation time.
+Note: This category cannot be and evacuation routes remain for 1.5 times as long as the for only up to minimum evacuation implemented until evacuation times passable for twice as long as evacuation. time. have been established in the evacuation time.
+Counter Disaster Plan (Flooding)